-The requirements within the Infrastructure Standards Manual shall take effect within 30 days of the date of the amendment noted in the footer of each page.
-For all previously executed development agreements, the requirements for the conditions of the agreements shall apply.
-For all future phases of development, the requirements of the Infrastructure Standards Manual shall apply unless superseded by specific development requirements in a new development agreement.
+The requirements within the Infrastructure Standards Manual shall take effect within 30 days of the latest revision date noted in the Revisions section of this Manual.

+For all future phases of development, the requirements of the Infrastructure Standards Manual shall apply.

+For all previously executed development agreements, the requirements contained within the current development agreement shall apply.